Best Times for a Photo Session

 GOLDEN HOUR

-This is the time of day where the sun starts to peak above the skyline in the morning or just before sunset.
-For many photographers this is the ideal time of day, where you can not only capture the beautiful golden tones but also incorporate the sun's flare in your images.
-When captured correctly these images really stand out for their breathtaking beauty.
+This is the time of day when the sun starts to peak above the skyline in the morning or just before sunset.
+For many photographers, this is the ideal time of day, where you can not only capture the beautiful golden tones but also incorporate the sun's flare in your images.
+When captured correctly these images stand out for their breathtaking beauty.

 • incredible golden light that creates warmth and gold & reddish tones